-GOVERNOR’S OFFICE NEWS RELEASE: Hawai‘i unveils first cashless payment system for medical cannabisPosted on Sep 12, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Hawai‘i unveils first cashless payment system for medical cannabisPosted on Sep 12, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige and state Financial Institutions Commissioner Iris Ikeda announced a “banking solution” that allows Hawai‘i’s medical cannabis dispensaries to access financial services and use a cashless payment system.